 Coinbase Secures Regulatory Approval to Launch a Fully Licensed Cryptocurrency Exchange in Argentina

-Coinbase has secured approval to operate its crypto exchange in Argentina after registering as a Virtual Asset Service Provider (VASP), with the National Securities Commission (CNV) of Argentina.
-The milestone signifies Coinbase’s entry into a lucrative market, spurred by the region’s urgent need for innovation amid the economic crisis.
-However, the crisis itself has actually propelled the region forward, making the potential for rapid crypto adoption seem almost inevitable.
+Coinbase has been approved to operate its crypto exchange in Argentina after registering as a Virtual Asset Service Provider (VASP) with the National Securities Commission (CNV) of Argentina.
+This is a big deal for Coinbase as the region is in dire need of innovation and the crisis has actually pushed the region forward and crypto adoption seems almost inevitable.

-According to Chainalysis, Argentina receives more cryptocurrency than any country in Latin America, with a staggering $91 billion in crypto transactions processed between 2023 and 2024.
-This makes the region an essential focus for global crypto firms including Coinbase.
-While platform looks to expand its reach, Argentina turns into a promising market due to its high cryptocurrency adoption rates and growing demand for alternatives to traditional financial systems.
+According to Chainalysis, Argentina receives more cryptocurrency than any other country in Latin America, $91 billion in crypto transactions between 2023 and 2024.
+This makes the region a must for global crypto companies including Coinbase.
+While the platform is looking to expand, Argentina is a promising market due to high crypto adoption rates and growing demand for alternatives to traditional financial systems.

-Argentina received $91 billion in crypto transactions.
+Argentina received $91 billion in crypto.
 Source: Chainalysis

-Fabio Plein, Coinbase’s Director for the Americas, highlighted in a company announcement that for Argentinians, crypto is not just about investment but a vital tool for reclaiming financial independence, amidst the country's ongoing economic instability.
+Fabio Plein, Coinbase’s Director for the Americas, said in a company announcement that for Argentinians, crypto is not just about investment but a tool to regain financial independence, in the midst of the economic crisis.

-Coinbase’s research shows that 87% of Argentines believe blockchain technology can improve their financial independence, and 76% see cryptocurrency as a solution to inflation and excessive transaction fees.
-With over 5 million people using crypto regularly, Argentina stands out as a top market for Coinbase’s crypto operations.
+Coinbase’s research shows that 87% of Argentines believe blockchain can improve their financial independence and 76% see cryptocurrency as a solution to inflation and high transaction fees.
+With over 5 million people using crypto regularly, Argentina is a top market for Coinbase’s crypto operations.

-As to adoption of stablecoins, it makes up 61.8% of the crypto received, far above the global average of 44.7%.
-This is as a result of Argentina's hyperinflation issues, with many turning to stablecoins as a way to protect their savings from the country's volatile economy.
-For example, Bitcoins transaction fees for $10,000 dollars are often high and avoided with the use of stablecoins.
+As for stablecoins, it makes up 61.8% of the crypto received, way above the global average of 44.7%.
+This is because of Argentina’s hyperinflation issues, many are turning to stablecoins as a way to protect their savings from the country’s economy.
+For example, Bitcoins transaction fees for $10,000 are high and avoided with the use of stablecoins.

 Argentina’s transaction volume by asset.
 Source: Chainalysis

-Despite not leading in overall adoption, Argentina surpasses Brazil in the volume of crypto transactions, also XRP partnership with Amazon and other initiatives makes Argentina an attractive market for giant market players like Coinbase.
+Despite not being the most adopted, Argentina surpasses Brazil in crypto transactions volume and XRP partnership with Amazon and other initiatives makes Argentina an attractive market for big players like Coinbase.

-In addition to crypto adoption, Argentina is advancing its blockchain integration efforts.
-In 2024, the city of Buenos Aires introduced Ethereum into the high school curriculum, through a partnership with the ETH Kipu organization, demonstrating the country’s commitment to blockchain education.
+In addition to crypto adoption, Argentina is advancing its blockchain integration.
+In 2024, the city of Buenos Aires introduced Ethereum in the high school curriculum through a partnership with ETH Kipu organization, showing the country’s commitment to blockchain education.

 Further solidifying its position as a blockchain hub, Buenos Aires launched a program using Ethereum’s layer-2 blockchain, ZKsync, to digitally register 3.6 million residents.
-These residents’ IDs are now accessible on mobile phones, showcasing how blockchain technology is being integrated into public services for greater efficiency.
+These residents’ IDs are now accessible on mobile phones, showing how blockchain is being used in public services for efficiency.

-With Coinbase announcing its approval to operate in Argentina, the exchange might be solidifying its position as a top crypto exchange, and can turn into a leader in cryptocurrency adoption in Latin America.
-The increasing use of stablecoins and blockchain integration reflects the Argentines’ approach to use digital finance as a safe haven amidst crisis.
+With Coinbase getting approved to operate in Argentina, the exchange might be positioning itself as a top crypto exchange and can become a leader in cryptocurrency adoption in Latin America.
+The increasing use of stablecoins and blockchain integration reflects the Argentines’ approach to use digital finance as a safe haven in crisis.
 But it might lead to something more if everything goes right.

 Mauro Liberman, co-founder of Crypstation, a Buenos Aires-based coffee shop that accepts cryptocurrency as payment, November 24, 2022.
 Source: context.news

-By focusing on crypto exchange services and supporting crypto education, Coinbase might lay the groundwork for a more robust and transparent crypto ecosystem in Argentina.
-As the country continues to expand its blockchain initiatives, including its integration of Ethereum and ZKsync and Coinbase pushes further education, Argentina's crypto future now might depend not only on investors who hold but on those who want to use crypto on a daily basis, say, to pay for coffee.
+By focusing on crypto exchange services and crypto education, Coinbase might be laying the groundwork for a more robust and transparent crypto ecosystem in Argentina.
+As the country expands its blockchain initiatives including Ethereum and ZKsync and Coinbase pushes further education, Argentina’s crypto future now depends not only on those who hold but on those who want to use crypto on a daily basis, say, to pay for coffee.

-This article is provided for informational purposes only and does not constitute legal, financial, or professional advice.
+This article is for informational purposes only and does not constitute legal, financial or professional advice.
 All content is based on publicly available information and personal opinions.
-Readers are advised to seek professional guidance before making any decisions or taking any actions based upon the material presented.
+Readers are advised to seek professional guidance before making any decisions or taking any actions based on the material presented.
 The author and publisher assume no liability for any actions taken or not taken by the reader based on the information contained herein.